 - ½ cup (85g) semi-sweet chocolate chips

 - In a small bowl, whisk the flour, baking soda, pumpkin pie spice, and salt together.
-Set aside.
+Set aside.1 ½ cups (222g) gluten free flour blend, 1 teaspoon baking soda, ¼ teaspoon pumpkin pie spice, ¼ teaspoon fine sea salt

-- Preheat the oven to 350°F. Line baking sheet with parchment paper.
+- Preheat the oven to 350°F. Line a couple of baking sheets with parchment paper.
 Scoop out chilled cookie dough and arrange on the prepared baking sheet, about 2 inches apart.
 Bake for 12-14 minutes.
 Allow the cookies to cool on the pan for 15 minutes before transferring to a wire cooling rack to cool completely.

 - Make sure you are using 100% pumpkin puree, NOT pumpkin pie filling.